eugeniosegala/snap-this/readme.md

 <h1><img src="http://eugeniosegala.it/wp-content/uploads/2019/09/snap-logo.png" width="300" title="Snap This logo"></h1>

-Snap This is a tool based on **Puppeteer** that allows you to make screenshots automatically for different devices and different resolutions in a couple of minutes on Chrome!
+Snap This is a tool based on **Puppeteer** and built in Node JS that allows you to make screenshots automatically for different devices and different resolutions in a couple of minutes on Chrome!

 - [x] Simulating devices
 - [x] Local Storage Support